Report: Plácido Domingo Accused Of Sexual Harassment By Multiple Women

 One of the anonymous women told the AP that in the late 1990s, Domingo pressured her into going to his apartment near the LA Opera's home at the Dorothy Chandler Pavilion; she was 27 and married.
 She said that he undressed her, undressed himself, and that they had a session of "heavy petting" and "groping."
 She told the AP, "I was totally intimidated and felt like saying no to him would be saying no to God.
 How do you say no to God?"

-Most of the women came forward to the AP anonymously; one, a former mezzo-soprano named Patricia Wulf, agreed to go public.
+Most of the women came forward to AP anonymously; one, a former mezzo-soprano named Patricia Wulf, agreed to go public.
 Wulf sang with Domingo at the Washington National Opera, where he was the artistic director until 2011.

 In his statement to NPR, Domingo continued: "It is painful to hear that I may have upset anyone or made them feel uncomfortable — no matter how long ago and despite my best intentions.
 I believed that all of my interactions and relationships were always welcomed and consensual.
 People who know me or who have worked with me know that I am not someone who would intentionally harm, offend, or embarrass anyone.